Optimizing Maps

 • The electron beam generates an excess of free carriers (electron-hole pairs)

-• The top 3 images show the extent of the interaction volume at three different accelerating voltages; this is a snapshot of the electron-hole pair distribution prior to diffusion
+• The top 3 images show the extent of the interaction volume at three different accelerating voltages; this is a snapshot of the electron-hole pair distribution before diffusion

 • The excited carriers are free to move in response to local electric fields (drift) or diffuse according to the minority carrier concentration gradient